kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 status updates should look as follows:
 - Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the `.spec.target.pod`)
-- Check that the previously set `name` in the pod's `.spec.evictionInterceptors` is still included in  `.status.activeInterceptors`.
+- Check that the previously set `name` in the pod's `.spec.evictionResponders` is still included in  `.status.activeInterceptors`.
 If not, it should abort the eviction process or output an error (e.g. via an event or a condition).
 - Set `.status.interceptors[].heartbeatTime` to the present time to signal that the eviction request